michalroots/michalroots.github.io/_posts/2021-12-31-google-free.md

 ## Google Calendar
 Proton Calendar

-There are two problems with Proton Calendar:
+There are three problems with Proton Calendar:

 - the design on mobile is quite poor for my use case, and since I have to use the dedicated app I can't fix it with a third-party app
 - development cycles in Proton are ridiculously long.
+- can it work with calendly or other scheduling tool?

 For now I started migrating some of my events there, and I'll continue the process over time.